wolfj123/PolicyModelsPlugin/docs/CONTRIBUTING.md

 The globalLog.log file has the logging infromation from all domains together.<br>
 The Log also log all errors to a file named unhandeled_exceptions.log.

+## Expanding the Localization
+The localization interface is a web client app, presented by the vscode using the [Webview API](https://code.visualstudio.com/api/extension-guides/webview).<br>
+The `LocalizationContainer.ts` is the main component that responsible to render all the view.<br>
+The localization interface can be used as an independently app that  `LocalizationContainer.ts` is its entry point.

+### Webview API <!-- omit in toc -->
+The webview API provides a platform to present web view content inside the visual code.<br>
+The `ViewLoader.ts` is creating the webview and send it the proper html content.<br>
+For more Information click [here](https://code.visualstudio.com/api/extension-guides/webview)

+### React <!-- omit in toc -->
+Our Web client use react javaScript library for building the user interface.<br>
+We are using version 16.<br>
+For more Information click [here](https://reactjs.org/)

+### Webpack <!-- omit in toc -->
+We use webpack to bundle the react files.<br>
+The app bundle file `configViewer.js`  located at `client/configViewer/`<br>
+For more Information click [here](https://www.typescriptlang.org/docs/handbook/react-&-webpack.html)